 A safari truck pulls up and we all climb in, ready to be taken into the flooded Okavango Delta.
 The Delta is formed from water that comes from Angola, runs through the pan handle of Namibia, and settles in the Delta in Botswana.
 We drive through a road submerged in water, past donkeys, cows, into branches, we drive into what resembles a small pond and finally arrive at our destination.
 This is perhaps one of the more remote places I’ve ever been- there’s no electricity, no connection with the outside world.

 Our evening boat ride into the Delta introduces us to the incredible place we’ve wandered into.
-We cruise through narrow channels lined with floating papyrus- a tall reed with something that resembles a pom pom with peacock feathers on top.
+We cruise through narrow channels lined with floating papyrus- a tall reed with something that resembles a pom-pom with peacock feathers on top.
 Green, brown, and orange colors line the channel as we navigate the floating ecosystem.
-Floating day lillies add color to the dark water, blooming white and yellow with large flat bright green leaves surrounding them.
+Floating day lilies add color to the dark water, blooming white and yellow with large flat bright green leaves surrounding them.
 We learn the difference between day and night lillies, which are white/ blue and bloom only at night.

 The water is so dark it appears black, a glassy black that is just clear enough to see the colorful reeds and fuzzy leaves growing underneath.
-Crocodiles lower thier heads as we pass, birds fly away, and the sun sets over the massive Okavango Delta, the pink sky shading the trees black to match the still water.
+Crocodiles lower their heads as we pass, birds fly away, and the sun sets over the massive Okavango Delta, the pink sky shading the trees black to match the still water.
 I shower in complete darkness, outside, in a tin box with the warm water of the Delta- washing off the long day, ready for new adventures tomorrow.

 Stay tuned for hippo encounters (Part 2).